egirones/churn_prediction/README.md

 As this project was build locally, I collected all required packages using a conda environment.
 See and install `requirements.txt` for replicating it in your machine. (pip list -format -freeze > requirements.txt)

 ## Running Files
-You need to run `pytest` for testing.
+You need to run `pytest` for testing, if you run `python test_churn_script_logging.py` you'll see the log file will be populated
 `python churn_library.py`